Chilblains

 Doctors online now - 15 minute priority booking available

-Painful fingers in winter?
+Painful fingers?
 It could be Chilblains

 Authored by Dr Aifric Boylan on 29.07.2019